HarshitKaushik/java-cheat-sheet/README.md

 Exception message shows the type of exception(java.lang.RuntimeException) and the string message passed to the RuntimeException constructor("Currencies don't match");
 #### Throwing Exception (checked exception) in method
-Let us now try to change the method addAmounts to throw an Exception instead of RuntimeException.
+Let us now try to change the method `addAmounts` to throw an `Exception` instead of `RuntimeException`.
 It gives us a compilation error.

 ```java
 class AmountAdder {